cloudmesh-community/sp19-222-101/project-report/report.md

 putting in between money signs $ $.

 :question: How do we cite equations? :smiley: You can seed them just like a table.
 Give me the equation and I can showcase.
+:question: I put a question mark by our equations below.

 # Spam Analysis with Spamalot